MPS | CurriculumTuition/Scholarships | Internship | Presentations | Apply | FAQs | Contact Us

 2. Once all parties approve the internship proposal, collect the necessary signatures.

-3. Email signed internship proposal by the submission deadline to CHIP program coordinator.
+3. Email signed internship proposal by the submission deadline to CHIP internship manager.

-4. Confirm with CHIP program coordinator that you are enrolled in INLS 793.
+4. Confirm with CHIP internship manager that you are enrolled in CHIP 793.

-3. Maintain contact with faculty advisor and CHIP program coordinator regarding internship progress, including a written mid-point report.
+2. Maintain contact with program’s internship manager regarding internship progress, including a written mid-point report (See page 19 for additional details).

-1. At end of internship, student and sponsoring organization professional will complete end-of-internship evaluations to be assessed as part of INLS 793 grade.
+1. At end of internship, student and sponsoring organization professional will complete end-of-internship evaluations to be assessed as part of CHIP 793 grade.

 2. Coordinate end-point check-in with sponsoring organization professional to share results and receive feedback.
 It is also expected that the student will make a final presentation at the internship site.